 Murphy’s Ice Cream, Ireland

 How does sea salt ice cream sound?
-I wasn’t interested when I first heard of it, but when I sampled the flavor made by Murphy’s ice cream with their own sea salt I was sold.
+I wasn’t interested when I first heard of it, but when I sampled the flavor made by Murphy’s ice cream with their own sea salt, I was sold.
+I asked myself, “Is this the best ice cream in the world?”
 It is delicious on its own, but also great combined with chocolate or one of the other flavors.
 If you are in Ireland, make sure you find your way to one of Murphy’s six locations and try a few of their unique flavors like caramelized brown bread, caramel honeycomb, or Irish coffee with whiskey.

 Dan Bagby blogs at Honeymoom Always.